grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/13 Session recording - HAR support.md

 ## 1. Record a HAR file

-There are many browsers and tools that can be used to export HTTP traffic in a HAR format.
+Multiple browsers and tools can be used to export HTTP traffic in a HAR format.
 A few popular ones are:

 - [Chrome](https://www.google.com/chrome/)
 - [Firefox](https://www.mozilla.org/en-US/firefox/)